 At the Plitvice Lakes is the source of the river Korana, which is supplied with water from the lake.
 The climate in the National Park is temperate mountain.

 National Park Risnjak

 National Park Risnjak has a strong climate and vegetation partition between the Croatian coast and inland parts of Croatian.
 The park is a natural connection between the Alps and the Balkan mountains.
-Park Risnjak has 1148 species and subspecies of plants and it’s the natural habitat of three large European carnivores (bear, wolf and lynx).
+Park Risnjak has 1148 species and subspecies of plants and it’s the natural habitat of three large European carnivores (bear, wolf, and lynx).

 National Park Northern Velebit

-The most attractive locations in the area of National Park Northern Velebit are: Zavizan, Velebit Botanical Garden, Premuzic’s path, Alan, Stirovaca, and Lubenovac.
+The most attractive locations in National Park Northern Velebit are: Zavizan, Velebit Botanical Garden, Premuzic’s path, Alan, Stirovaca, and Lubenovac.
 Zavizan and Alan are areas with a constant exchange of open grassland, rich green forests and huge stone blocks of limestone, as well as being surrounded by peaks which offer magnificent views of the sea and Lika.
-In the Velebit botanical garden you can enjoy in a wealth of Velebit’s flora and diversity of plant communities.
+In the Velebit botanical garden, you can enjoy in a wealth of Velebit’s flora and diversity of plant communities.
 Area of Stirovaca is extremely rich with forests of spruce and fir.
 Lubenovac is Velebit’s spacious lawn and attracts you with the rich remains of old apartments and dry stone walls which testify to the former life of people on the mountain and represent the cultural heritage of this region.
 Premuzic’s path takes you to the very tops of Velebit and amazes you with performance and diversity of surface karst formations.
-Whichever place chosen to start dating Velebit we hope you enjoy the diversity of the landscape and feel the primeval wilderness!
+Whichever place was chosen to start dating Velebit we hope you’ll enjoy in the diversity of the landscape and feel the primeval wilderness!